dooji2/psx-core-shader/README.md

 - Affine texture mapping
 - Fog (scary)

 Most of these are configurable via the shader settings!
-Only tested with Iris on 1.21.11.
+Only thoroughly tested with Iris on 1.21.11 (works on other versions too but there may be bugs, will be fixed!).

 # Preview
 > See more on the Gallery page!